Brian-Hicks/ustopo/README.md

 # TODO

+- Save catalog to a local database for improved searching.
 - Remove files from the data directory that are not in the catalog (--prune).
 - Specify maximum number of maps to download per session (default to unlimited).
 - Use a PID file.